 - Dewax Shellac – Polyurethane won’t stick well to waxed shellac.
 So, you must dewax (remove the wax) or sand it.
 Sanding will remove the wax’s glossy finish and allow it to stick.
 To sand waxed shellac (for dewaxing), use 150-grit sandpaper.

 - Sand The Shellac – If the finish isn’t waxed, sand it with fine-grit sandpaper (220-grit).
-Fine-grit sandpaper will smooth the coating allowing the sealant to stick better.
+Fine-grit sandpaper will smooth the coating allowing the sealer to adhere better.
 Don’t use coarse sandpaper as it can remove the finish.
 After you sand it, remove the dust.

 - Apply the Polyurethane – Once the finish is clean and sanded, seal it.
 For outdoor shellac surfaces, use oil-based or exterior polyurethane.
 For indoor surfaces, use water-based polyurethane.
 Apply 2-4 coats of polyurethane on shellac using a paintbrush or sprayer.
 Wait until one coat of poly dries before applying the next one.

-You shouldn’t mix shellac and polyurethane.
-That’s because they have different formulas and aren’t compatible.
+You can’t mix shellac and polyurethane as they have different formulas and aren’t compatible.
 A mixture of them will produce a finish that has an inconsistent flow and color.

-So, if you mix both finishes, they will separate from each other.
-This means one part of the mixture will dry while the other part will still be wet.
-This leads to inconsistent dry time and paint cracks.
+If you mix both finishes they will separate from each other – one part of the finish will dry while the other will remain wet.
+This leads to an inconsistent dry time and paint cracks.

 Also, polyurethane is a topcoat, while shellac is used as an undercoat.
 So, by design, they are different.

-You can’t apply shellac over polyurethane because the sealant forms a thick glossy finish that prevents moisture from penetrating the finish.
-Since shellac needs to penetrate the wood grain (surface) to stick and polyurethane doesn’t allow that, it won’t stick.
+You can’t apply shellac over a polyurethane finish because the sealer forms a thick glossy finish that prevents moisture from penetrating the finish.

 Wax vs Polyurethane (For Shellac)